 TRIPP (Time Resolved Imaging PHotometry Package)

 software, and to procedures for time-series analysis.

 - Aladin is an interactive software sky atlas allowing the user to visualize

 digitized astronomical images, superimpose entries from astronomical catalogues

 or databases.
-Since February 2007, an IDL interface has
+An IDL interface is

 images, load tables, select object in tables, etc. from the IDL prompt.